kkoop/qibutton/README.md

 ============
 * USB communication uses libusb.
 This only works if the kernel module ds2490 is not loaded (-> rmmod ds2490 or blacklist).
+* The user needs r/w access to the USB device.
+A udev rule should be used to change group to plugdev for Vendor ID 04FA, ProductID 2490
 * QT4